Taking the High Road Hai Van Pass

 This article may contain affiliate links where I make a small commission for purchases you make from links that you click from this article.
 By purchasing through these links, you support me at no additional cost to you.
 Thanks for your support.

-Is there really even a question on what I’d rather do?
-We took off in a big van heading for the pass – Evie downed some Dramamine and I got my cameras ready.
-As we drove out of Hue I was surprised at the gorgeous, simple villages along the water which made me promise myself that next time I came to Hue I would rent a motorbike and drive out this way myself to explore.
-We made some stops for photography and pitstops since it was a long 4 hour drive to Hoi An overall.
+Is there really even a question about what I’d rather do?
+We took off in a big van heading for the pass – Evie downed some Dramamine, and I got my cameras ready.
+As we drove out of Hue, I was surprised at the gorgeous, simple villages along the water, which made me promise myself that next time I came to Hue, I would rent a motorbike and drive out this way myself to explore.
+We made some stops for photography and pit stops since it was a long 4-hour drive to Hoi An overall.

 What’s a road trip without games?
-I enjoyed watching Evie interact with our family travel companions the Australian kids, Daryelle and William.
-Even though there was quite an age difference it was fun to watch the two cultures collide and intertwine as they played “Would You Rather” and discussed music and movies.
-And in true cultural challenge fashion, we all tried to see how long any of us could converse without saying the word “like” and of course the Americans, Evie and me, lost terribly.
-I pretty sure Ngoc and our van driver thought we were nutty.
+I enjoyed watching Evie interact with our family travel companions, the Australian kids, Daryelle, and William.
+Even though there was quite an age difference, it was fun to watch the two cultures collide and intertwine as they played “Would You Rather” and discussed music and movies.
+And in true cultural challenge fashion, we all tried to see how long any of us could converse without saying the word “like,” and of course, the Americans, Evie, and I lost terribly.
+I’m pretty sure Ngoc and our van driver thought we were nutty.

-Once we started climbing up the pass past the beaches, we could see the railroad below us and the traffic seemed to thin out a bit.
-Most commercial traffic takes the quicker tunnel route, which left all of these wonderful views to us!
-Our driver stopped at strategic points for us to get out and take pictures and luckily the ocean mist stayed at bay and our visibility was pretty good.
-We then had lovely views to drop down into Da Nang where the fishing boats and villages returned again.
+Once we started climbing up the pass past the beaches, we could see the railroad below us, and the traffic seemed to thin out a bit.
+Most commercial traffic takes the quicker tunnel route, which leaves all of these wonderful views to us!
+Our driver stopped at strategic points for us to get out and take pictures, and luckily, the ocean mist stayed at bay, and our visibility was pretty good.
+We then had lovely views to drop down into Da Nang, where the fishing boats and villages returned again.

 Was there a time when you took the long road?